 The APS or PBS may be used to authorize IT services to be provided by a university employee who is working as a casual employee.
 The employee must have a Position of Special Trust form on file or must complete the form and provide the department with a PDF copy of the form before the employee will be authorized to provide the service.

-Note: The Employee/Independent Contractor Classification Checklist (EICCC) is required for current University of Texas employees to determine that they are casual employees
+Note: The Employee/Independent Contractor Classification Checklist or EICCC (PDF) s required for current university employees to determine that they are casual employees

-For further information, contact the Business Contracts section of the Office of the Vice President and Chief Financial Officer.
+For further information, contact the Business Contracts Office.